Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Regularized Learning in Banach Spaces

-where $\text{prox}$ represents the proximal operator and $\theta>0$ is a step size.
-Under the same hypotheses, the minimizer of the minimization of $\risk_n+\lambda\norm{\cdot}$ over $\Banach$ can be estimated by the Douglas-Rachford splitting method, that is,
+where $\text{prox}$ represents a proximal operator and $\theta>0$ is a step size.
+Under the same hypotheses, the minimizer of the minimization of $\risk_n+\lambda\norm{\cdot}$ over $\Banach$ can be iteratively computed through the Douglas-Rachford splitting methods, that is,

 $k=0,1,\ldots$, where $\sigma>0$ is a relaxation parameter.
-This shows that the composite algorithm can be written as an alternating iterative system composed of the both algorithms.
-In our future works, we will construct the composite algorithms to combine the data-driven and model driven methods.
+This shows that the composite algorithm can be formulated as an alternating iterative system that integrates the both algorithms.
+In our forthcoming research, we intend to develop composite algorithms that integrate data-driven and model-driven methods.